softwarefactory-project/sf-docs/docs/user/firehose_user.rst

     mosquitto_sub -h firehose.fqdn --topic '#'

-You can adjust the value of the topic parameter to make what you're subscribing to more specific.
+You can adjust the value of the topic parameter to subscribe only to a specific service.

 Simple desktop notifier
 .......................